 - Doctrine of Laches – The doctrine of laches refers to a claimant’s unreasonable delay in bringing a claim.
 An affirmative defense (or justifiable excuse), it asserts the claim was not brought quickly enough and is now out of time.

 - Estoppel – The doctrine of estoppel refers to a claimant’s tacit submission to the use of a trademark and consists of elements related to the defendant’s position of authority, the plaintiff’s assumed submission, and harm suffered as a direct result.
 An example may include a claimant’s failure to file a timely objection with the U.S. Patent and Trademark Office (USPTO).

 - Unclean Hands – This defense may be raised when a claimant otherwise entitled to relief acted with purposeful ill-intent in regard to infringement allegations, such as registering a similar trademark in order to cause confusion.

 - Congestible Registration – This may be an appropriate defense in cases contesting exclusive use of a new trademark (one that has been in use for less than 5 years).

 If you are facing allegations over infringement of a patent, trademark, or copyright, taking immediate action to investigate where they are coming from, evaluate their underlying merits, and determine your available options for response and defense is one of the most important things you can do to reduce exposure to risks and litigation, protect your resources, and secure the most positive outcome possible.
-Our attorneys at Hendershot, Cannon & Hisey, P.C. are readily available to discuss your case, and proudly serve clients across Texas and the U.S. Call (713) 909-7323 to request an initial consultation.
+Our patent and trademark infringement defense attorneys at Hendershot Cowart P.C. are readily available to discuss your case, and proudly serve clients across Texas and the U.S. Call (713) 909-7323 to request an initial consultation.